jennego/dressage/README.md

-# README
+# Dressage Tests

 A mobile-friendly dressage test directory.
+All tests copyright of their respective copyright holders.
 Mobile app planned for future.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Ruby on Rails with postgresql.